RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Related Work

-Various error bounds have been exploited in many studies to analyze the convergence of optimization algorithms.
+Various error bound conditions have been exploited in many studies to analyze the convergence of optimization algorithms.
 For example, \cite{Luo:1992a,Luo:1992b,Luo:1993} established the asymptotic linear convergence of a class of feasible descent algorithms for smooth optimization, including coordinate descent method and projected gradient method, based on a local error bound condition.
 Their results on coordinate descent method were further extended for a more general class of objective functions and constraints in~\citep{TsengYun:2009,TsengYun:2010}. \cite{DBLP:journals/jmlr/WangL14} showed that a global error bound holds for a family of non-strongly convex and smooth objective functions for which feasible descent methods can achieve a global linear convergence rate.
-Recently, these error bounds have been generalized and leveraged to show faster convergence for structured convex optimization that consists of a smooth function and a simple non-smooth function~\citep{DBLP:conf/nips/HouZSL13,ZhouSo15,DBLP:conf/icml/ZhouZS15}.
-We would like to emphasize that the aforementioned error bounds are different from the local error bound explored in this paper.
-They bound the distance of a point to the optimal set by the norm of the projected gradient or proximal gradient at the point, thus requiring the smoothness of the objective function.
+Recently, these error bounds have been generalized and leveraged to show faster convergence for structured convex optimization that consists of a smooth function and a simple non-smooth function~\citep{DBLP:conf/nips/HouZSL13,ZhouSo15,DBLP:conf/icml/ZhouZS15}. {Recently, \cite{doi:10.1137/130950288} considered a generalized error bound condition, and established linear convergence of a parallel version of a randomized (block) coordinate descent method for minimizing the sum of a partially separable smooth convex function and a fully separable non-smooth convex function.} We would like to emphasize that the aforementioned error bounds are different from the local error bound explored in this paper.
+In particular, they bound the distance of a point to the optimal set by using the norm of the projected gradient or proximal gradient at the point, thus requiring the smoothness of the objective function.
 In contrast, we bound the distance of a point to the optimal set by its objective residual with respect to the optimal value, covering a much broader family of functions.
-More recently, there appear many studies that consider smooth optimization or composite smooth optimization problems whose objective functions satisfy different error bound conditions, growth conditions or other non-degeneracy conditions and established the linear convergence rates of several first-order methods including proximal-gradient method, accelerated gradient method, prox-linear method and so on~\citep{DBLP:journals/corr/GongY14,DBLP:journals/corr/nesterov16linearnon,HuiZhang:2015,HuiZhang16a,Karimi15,Drusvyatskiy16a,Drusvyatskiy16b,DBLP:conf/nips/HouZSL13,DBLP:conf/icml/ZhouZS15}.
+More recently, there have appeared many studies that consider smooth optimization or composite smooth optimization problems whose objective functions satisfy different error bound conditions, growth conditions or other non-degeneracy conditions and established the linear convergence rates of several first-order methods including proximal-gradient method, accelerated gradient method, prox-linear method and so on~\citep{DBLP:journals/corr/GongY14,DBLP:journals/corr/nesterov16linearnon,HuiZhang:2015,HuiZhang16a,DBLP:conf/pkdd/KarimiNS16,Drusvyatskiy16a,Drusvyatskiy16b,DBLP:conf/nips/HouZSL13,DBLP:conf/icml/ZhouZS15}.
 The relative strength and relationships between some of those conditions are studied by \cite{DBLP:journals/corr/nesterov16linearnon} and \cite{HuiZhang16a}.
-For example, the authors in~\citep{DBLP:journals/corr/nesterov16linearnon} showed that under the smoothness assumption the second order growth condition is equivalent to the error bound condition in~\citep{DBLP:journals/jmlr/WangL14}.
-It was brought to our attention that the local error bound condition in the present paper is closely related to metric subregularity of subdifferentials~\citep{artacho:2008,kruger2015,drusmordnhgia,RePEc:spr:jglopt:v:63:y:2015:i:4:p:777-795}.
-Nevertheless, to our best knowledge, this is the first work that leverages the considered local error bound to improve the convergence of subgradient method for non-smooth and non-strongly convex optimization.
+For example, \cite{DBLP:journals/corr/nesterov16linearnon} showed that under the smoothness assumption the second-order growth condition {(i.e., the considered error bound condition in the present work with $\theta=1/2$)} is equivalent to the error bound condition in~\citep{DBLP:journals/jmlr/WangL14}.
+It was brought to our attention that the local error bound condition in the present paper is closely related to metric subregularity of subdifferentials~\citep{artacho:2008,kruger2015,Drusvyatskiy14,RePEc:spr:jglopt:v:63:y:2015:i:4:p:777-795}.